JuniperP/CipherProject/Answers.md

 4. Decipher the message 2116 140 0 581 140 that was encrypted using this cipher.
 Show your work.

+> Let m(c) denote the function c^d (mod n), where c is the encrypted message,
+> d is the private key, and n is one of public keys.
+> m(c) represents the function decoding the encrypted message, c.
+>
 > 2116 = 2116 mod 2537
 > 2116^2 = 4477456 \~= 2188 mod 2537
 > 2116^4 = (2116^2)^2 \~= 2188^2 = 4787344 \~= 25 mod 2537